How to create reproducible builds

 It allows you to specify a

-requirements.in file with your first-level dependencies,
+requirements.in file with your top-level dependencies,

 and it generates a